Telediario: Programme format

+Luis Pérez López reporting from the Roman Theatre at Palmyra, Syria, on 5 May 2016.

+Carlos del Amor interviewing Prime Minister Pedro Sánchez at the 39th Goya Awards on 8 February 2025.

 The programme is presented by one or two main newsreaders with an additional sports news presenter.
 News items are produced, with the footage taken by their own cameramen, by the central newsroom of TVE's news services in Torrespaña, by the newsrooms of TVE's territorial centers across Spain, by TVE's foreign correspondents around the world or by on-the-scene special reporters.
 All the news feeds are coordinated by TVE's news services' master control room in Torrespaña.
 Additional footage can be taken from the TVE historical audiovisual archive, from the Eurovision news exchange service or from news agencies.
 Many items are preceded by the journalist reporting live (Directo) from the scene of the story.
 The sixty-minute programme is followed by a weather report known as El Tiempo, produced by RTVE's meteorological service with data from the State Meteorological Agency.
 The entire running time, including El Tiempo, is about seventy minutes.

 Álex Barreiro and Lorena Baeza present Telediario Matinal, the breakfast edition consisting of a rolling news service that airs for two hours from 06:30 CET/CEST, with Paula Murillo presenting the sports.
 Alejandra Herranz presents Telediario 1, the afternoon edition at 15:00, with Ana Ibáñez presenting the sports.
 Pepa Bueno presents Telediario 2, the flagship evening edition at 21:00, with Lara Gandarillas presenting the sports.
 Marc Sala and Lourdes Maldonado present Telediario Fin de Semana, the weekend editions at 15:00 and 21:00, with Marcos López presenting the sports.
 Until February 2010, TVE used to broadcast a late-night edition, named Telediario 3, which was typically aired between midnight and 03:00.

 All Telediario editions provide closed captioning, and the 24 Horas news channel simulcast include sign language interpretation during the bulletins.